ellereeeee/blog-posts/2017-12-06 Scope and Closures Appendices.md

 ### Appendix C: Lexical-this

 In my opinion, Appendix C would be better placed in the next YDKJS book on the `this` identifier when the reader has a better understanding of both lexical scope and `this`.
-I'll give a brief synposis below and revisit this appendix once I've finished _YDKJS: this and Object prototypes_.
+I'll give a brief synopsis below and revisit this appendix once I've finished _YDKJS: this and Object prototypes_.

 The arrow function introduced in ES6 (denoted `=>`) has different behavior in regards to how `this` functions inside it.